Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 All of the code that was used to prove the computational theorems in this paper is publicly available on GitHub~\cite{FPS:GitHubCosmetic}.
 We have endeavored to make the code user-friendly, extensively documented, and widely applicable.
 Code that uses knot invariants is designed for arbitrary knots, and code for hyperbolic manifolds is designed for arbitrary one-cusped manifolds.
 Consequently, our programs should be able to handle examples outside the given data sets.

 At the same time, we have not implemented a complete solution to the homeomorphism problem for 3-manifolds.
 Accordingly, our programs are not guaranteed to distinguish every non-homeomorphic pair of Dehn fillings of $N$.
-We have entered a number of invariants --- hyperbolic volume, the homology of covers, Seifert invariants --- but we have necessarily had to stop somewhere.
-The proof of \refthm{CosmeticCensus} contains several examples of toroidal fillings that had to be handled ``by hand.''
-We emphasize that, apart from systole calculations, all of the tests used by our programs are rigorous.
+We have entered a number of invariants --- hyperbolic volume, length spectra, the homology of covers, Seifert invariants --- but we have necessarily had to stop somewhere.
+Indeed, the proof of \refthm{CosmeticCensus} contains several examples of Dehn fillings that had to be handled ``by hand.''
+We emphasize that all of the tests used by our programs are rigorous.

 We point the reader to Remarks~\ref{Rem:CodeForKnotCensus}, \ref{Rem:CosmeticCensusCode}, \ref{Rem:AlmostAmphicheiral}, and \ref{Rem:CommonFillCode} for a description of the top-level routines that check the conjectures, as well as for some notes about running time.